-Council's Fit for the Future submission was based on three percentage increases of 2.90% above the rate pegging limit.
-This proposal still provides an average of 2.90% for the Fit for the Future submission, plus an additional 1.50% in 2017/18 to raise revenue to implement works to improve the health of our waterways.
+Council's Fit for the Future submission was based on three percentage increases of 2.9% above the rate pegging limit.
+This proposal still provides an average of 2.9% for the Fit for the Future submission, plus an additional 1.50% in 2017/18 to raise revenue to implement works to improve the health of our waterways.
+These figures represent movements in total rate income and do not reflect the proposed special rate variation percentage for the application to IPART.